GUTA clashes with foreign traders over illegal retail trade operations

 Samuel Victor Aikens, Eastern Regional Vice Chairman of GUTA, emphasized the association’s commitment to enforcing the Ghana Investment Promotion Centre (GIPC) Law, which prohibits foreigners from engaging in retail trade.

 “Every country has its laws and regulations.
 GIPC ACT 865 forbids foreigners from entering into retail trade so that is why we are stopping them from operating in retail.
 We are asking them not to retail.
-They can bring the goods, give it to Ghanaians to sell it at retail price.
+They can bring the goods, and give them to Ghanaians to sell at retail price.
 So that is why we are trying to prevent them from doing retail.
 We are not stopping.
-There are foreigners retailing rice, oil, motors we are going to stop them,” stated Samuel Aikens.
+There are foreigners retailing rice, oil, and motors we are going to stop them,” Samuel Aikens stated.

 However, not all Ghanaians support GUTA’s actions.
 Some bystanders argue that the Nigerians have brought competitive pricing to the mobile phone business, preventing cheating on the part of Ghanaian dealers.